 The Demospongiae is the largest Class in the Sponge Phylum (Porifera), it contains over 90% of living sponges, and nearly all the larger species.
 They can be found at all depths in both fresh and salt water.
 The skeleton can be siliceous, spongin, or both.
 The spicules are either simple or four-rayed.
 All have the leuconoid canal system.
 Demospongiae are often brightly coloured.

-The bath sponges are in this Class, see Spongia sp. above.
+The bath sponges are in the Demospongiae, see Spongia sp. above, and Spongia officinalis below.
 Bath sponges are simply the spongin skeleton which has been left behind after all the other cells have been removed in various treatments.
 Spongin is a substance similar to the keratin of hair and fur.
 Bath sponges do not have siliceous spicules.

 The barrel sponge, Xestospongia testudinaria, above, is also in the Demospongiae.
 It can grow so large that a man can fit inside.
 They are found growing on solid surfaces, and can reach over 1 m tall and wide.